← Back to Library

 • The solid Yang line (⚊) and broken Yin line (⚋) are the first differentiation from Tàijí into the Two Modes.

-• The concept of "Changing Lines" (moving lines) directly embodies Tàijí: Yang at its maximum (Old Yang, 9) transforms into Yin; Yin at its maximum (Old Yin, 6) transforms into Yang.
+• The concept of "Changing Lines" (moving lines) directly embodies Tàijí: Old Yang (9) transforms into Yin; Old Yin (6) transforms into Yang.
 This is Tàijí in mathematical notation.

-• The hexagram names themselves encode Tàijí: Hexagram 11 "Tài" (泰, Peace) shows Earth above Heaven — Yin descending, Yang ascending, meeting in the middle = perfect Tàijí equilibrium.
+• The hexagram names themselves encode Tàijí: Hexagram 11 "Tài" (泰, Peace) shows Earth above Heaven — Yin descending, Yang ascending, meeting in the middle as an image of Tàijí equilibrium.

 • Hexagram 12 "Pǐ" (否, Standstill) shows Heaven above Earth — Yang rising away from Yin.
 This anti-Tàijí state represents stagnation and disconnection.